2011 Copa Rio

-The winner chose between 2012 Campeonato Brasileiro Série D and 2012 Copa do Brasil qualification.
+The winner chose between the 2012 Campeonato Brasileiro Série D and the 2012 Copa do Brasil qualification.
 The runner-up qualified for the other tournament.

 Format

 The clubs were divided into four groups of five.
 The best two teams in each group and the two best 3rd-placed teams advanced to the second stage.

 In the second stage the clubs were divided into two groups of four.
 The best two teams in each group advance to the knockout stage.